bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### High availability bots

-* Similar to #mirroring but the stream is generated in parallel by multiple users
+* Similar to #mirroring but the stream is generated in parallel by multiple users with possibly different operating schedules
-* The should eventually reproduce the exact same feed independently (minus the update date)
+* They should eventually reproduce the exact same feed independently (minus the update date)
-* The should advertise their mutual trust and their independent keys similar to a #backup_account
+* They should advertise their mutual trust and their independent keys similar to a #backup_account
 * This is equivalent power to being admin or moderator within #forums
 * Could be used by client side bridges
+* The accountable bot operator should be specified (`# operator = http://example`)
+* See #account_slicing

+### Account slicing

+* A user must be able to both use the native system and also keep using external accounts on bridged platforms
+* Bridges may operate 24/7 and with lower latency than a client
+* Exactly one feed among the slices must be a main slice and it must be marked within each feed (`# main = http://example`)
+* All slices must be interlinked to signal trust (`# slice = http://example`)
+* The main slice may mark any other slice as distrusted (`# unslice = http://example`)
+* A user should see posts from all of their slices under a single unified timeline
+* A user should not be pinged by their own posts within other slices
+* Posts by all slices of a given user should be attributed to the same user account and should be mostly indistinguishable on the interface for others
+* Following a feed should follow all sibling slices at the same time
+* A user may aggregate and sign posts from all of their slices again to their main slice
+* A user should be #mirroring the whole set together
+* See #high_availability_bots #backup_accounts

 ### Alternate feed links